+Notes: “PD6” indicates a positive decimal number with no more than 6 characters.
+“String<X>” indicates a String with up to X characters.

 An ADES example in XML

 The following example demonstrates a correct ADES file that includes a single obsBlock with a single optical observation.